andreeateo/Earthquake-map/README.md

 DISCLAIMER: the "threat circle" radius is for illustration purposes only and is not intended to be used for safety-critical or predictive applications.

 The UI is a PApplet (Processing window) that displays the National Geographic world map provided by Esri alongside the map's legend.
+As the user hovers the over a city or earthquake, a pop-up appears with information about the location.

 **Project Structure**
 - src: project source code